w3f/Grants-Program/project_PassMeCash_Polkadot.md

 - We will constantly update our community of users on the platform updates.
 - We will provide continuous support for PassMeCash users on a constant and regular basis.
-- We will provide continuous support for Developers using the PassMeCash-API in their projects.
+- We will provide continuous support for Developers using the PassMeCash-API and/or the PassMeCash-Polkadot Library in their projects.

 ## Additional Information :heavy_plus_sign: